 - Vibrant and Healthy Kids: Aligning Science, Practice, and Policy to Advance Health Equity, 2019, National Academies of Sciences, Engineering, and Medicine

 - County/Regional Reports

-- 2013 School Readiness in Alameda County, First 5 Alameda County, Interagency Children’s Policy Council, and Thomas J. Long Foundation, Applied Survey Research
+- 2015 School Readiness in Alameda County, First 5 Alameda County & Interagency Children’s Policy Council, Applied Survey Research

-- Early Care and Education: A Vital Resource for Strengthening Families (Los Angeles County), 2016, Children's Data Network, USC
+- Early Care and Education: A Vital Resource for Strengthening Families, Connecting the Dots: Snapshots of Child Well-Being in Los Angeles County, Children's Data Network

 - Key Indicators of Health by Service Planning Area, 2017, Los Angeles County Dept. of Public Health